Belize: Emigration, immigration, and demographic shifts

+Emigration from Belize has tended to be concentrated on the United States, and sometimes Canada or other English-speaking countries.
+The majority of immigrants to Belize are from other Central American countries like Nicaragua, El Salvador, and Honduras, as Belize has a fairly welcoming immigration policy to help these newcomers assimilate.
+Belizeans have historically moved to the US and Canada mostly in search of better educational opportunities, family reunions, and economic prospects.

+Temporary Protected Status (TPS) is a key instrument that has made this trend possible in the US.
+TPS allows individuals from nations that are undergoing armed conflicts, natural disasters, or extraordinary situations to temporarily stay in the United States.
+This status has been especially important for Belizeans since Hurricane Hattie in 1961 forced major internal relocation.
+Belizean immigrants frequently participate in family reunion programs in Canada, which is consistent with the country's larger immigration policy that values social integration and family harmony.

+Belize's major economic sector is services, making up over 60% of the economy.
+Nearly 50% of migrants came from Guatemala, and the total composition of the migrants was around 50% men and 49% women.
+The majority of Guatemalan migrants were from indigenous populations like the Mopan Maya or Kekchi Maya Indians, and many remained in urban areas for economic opportunity, while native Belizeans moved to rural areas.

 Languages

-English is the official language of Belize.
-This stems from the country being a former British colony.
+English is the official language of Belize, a legacy of its former status as a British colony.
 Belize is the only country in Central America with English as the official language.
-Also, English is the primary language of public education, government and most media outlets.
-About half of Belizeans regardless of ethnicity speak a mostly English-based creole called Belize Creole (or Kriol in Belize Creole).
-Although English is widely used, Kriol is spoken in all situations whether informal, formal, social or interethnic dialogue, even in meetings of the House of Representatives.
+English is the primary language of public education, government, and most media outlets.
+Although English is widely used, Belizean Creole is spoken in several situations, whether informal, formal, social, or interethnic dialogue, even in meetings of the House of Representatives.

-When a Creole language exists alongside its lexifier language, as is the case in Belize, a continuum forms between the Creole and the lexifier language.
-It is therefore difficult to substantiate or differentiate the number of Belize Creole speakers compared to English speakers.
-Kriol might best be described as the lingua franca of the nation.
+When a creole language exists alongside its lexifier language, as is the case in Belize, a continuum forms between the creole and the lexifier language.

-Approximately 50% of Belizeans self-identify as Mestizo, Latino, or Hispanic and 50–70% speak Caribbean Spanish as a native language.
-When Belize was a British colony, Spanish was banned in schools, but today it is widely spoken.
-"Kitchen Spanish" is an intermediate form of Spanish mixed with Belize Creole, spoken in the northern towns such as Corozal and San Pedro.
+Approximately 52.9% of Belizeans self-identify as Mestizo, Hispanic.
+When Belize was a British colony, Spanish was banned in schools, but since then it has become widely spoken.
+"Kitchen Spanish" is an intermediate form of Spanish mixed with Belize Creole, spoken in the northern districts.
+Some good examples are Corozal and San Pedro.

-Over half the population is multilingual.
-Being a small, multiethnic state, surrounded by Spanish-speaking nations, the economic and social benefits from multilingualism are high.
+Over half the population is multilingual, owing to Belize's status as a small, multiethnic state, surrounded by Spanish-speaking nations.

-Belize is also home to three Maya languages: Q'eqchi', Mopan (an endangered language), and Yucatec Maya.
+Belize is also home to three Mayan languages: Q'eqchi', Mopan (an endangered language), and Yucatec Maya.

-Approximately 16,100 people speak the Arawakan-based Garifuna language, and 6,900 Mennonites in Belize speak mainly Plautdietsch while a minority of Mennonites speak Pennsylvania Dutch.
+Approximately 16,100 people speak the Arawakan-based Garifuna language, and in the mid 1990s about 6,900 Mennonites in Belize spoke Plautdietsch while a minority of Mennonites spoke Pennsylvania Dutch.